Browning Auto-5: Production

 John Browning presented his design (which he called his best achievement) to Winchester, where he had sold most of his previous designs.
+However, Winchester's higher-ups, particularly Thomas Grey Bennett, were opposed to working with Browning, as they deemed Browning to have been uncooperative in creation of Winchester Model 1893's production version, and the company then needing to further redesign it into Model 1897 at high monetary cost.

-When Winchester refused his terms, Browning went to Remington.
+As Winchester refused his terms, Browning went to Remington.
 However, the president of Remington died of a heart attack as Browning waited to offer them the gun.
 This forced Browning to look overseas to produce the shotgun.
 It was manufactured by Fabrique Nationale de Herstal (FN) of Belgium, a company that had already produced Browning-designed pistols, starting in 1902.
 Browning would later license the design to Remington, which produced it as their Model 11 (1905–1947).
 The Remington Model 11 was the first auto-loading shotgun made in the United States.
 Savage Arms also licensed the design from Browning and produced it as their model 720 from 1930 to 1949, and their model 745 with an alloy receiver and two-shot magazine from 1941 to 1949.
 Browning's long-recoil operated design itself served as the operating system for subsequent Remington (11-48), Savage (755, 775) and Franchi (AL-48) models.

 Production of the Auto-5 in Belgium continued until the start of World War II, when Browning moved production to Remington Arms in the United States.
 The Auto-5 was produced by Remington alongside the Model 11 until FN could resume making the gun after the war.
 Unlike the Remington Model 11, the Remington-produced Browning shotguns had magazine cutoffs.
 Some 850,000 Remington Model 11 shotguns were produced before production ended in 1947.
 In 1952, production of Browning models returned to FN, where it continued until the end.
 However, the majority of production moved to the Japanese company Miroku in 1975.
 Finally, in 1998, manufacture of A-5s ceased except for a few commemorative models created at FN in 1999.
 As of 1983 it was well established as the second-best-selling auto-loading shotgun in U.S. history, after the Remington 1100.

 In 2014, Browning Arms released the A5, a mechanically unrelated recoil-operated shotgun with external resemblance to the Auto 5; it is manufactured in Viana, Portugal.